South Jeolla, South Korea: What to pack, what to wear, and when to go [2024]

 Travel adapter

-A plug adapter that supports outlet types F. Be careful to choose the correct type.
-The vast majority of adapters for sale now are just plug changers and expect your electronics to convert the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one is sufficent for most places.
+A plug adapter that supports outlet types F. Check that you choose the necessary kind.
+Most adapters currently sold are simply plugs and expect your electronics to convert the voltage themselves.
+If your electronics can't do that they could burn up.
+This one should work in most areas.

 Airplane phone mount